High-level entities

 Failed use cases

 The following examples illustrate common operation failures in Tonviewer.
-Each case demonstrates how to systematically analyze traces to identify the root cause of an issue, even when transactions appear to be successful or partially executed.Jetton transfer
+Each case demonstrates how to systematically analyze traces to identify the failure point, even when transactions appear to be successful or partially executed.Jetton transfer

 Analyze a jetton transfer attempt.